pygame/pygame/docs/reST/ref/sprite.rst

 .. class:: DirtySprite

-   | :sl:`a more featureful subclass of Sprite with more attributes`
+   | :sl:`A subclass of Sprite with more attributes and features.`
    | :sg:`DirtySprite(*groups) -> DirtySprite`

    Extra DirtySprite attributes with their default values: